Martin Červenka: Eagles Praha

+Hroši Brno

+On 24 February 2024, Červenka signed with the Hroši Brno of the Czech Baseball Extraliga.
+In 44 appearances for the team, Červenka slashed .321/.447/.541 with seven home runs and 35 RBI.

+Kotlářka Praha

-In 2022, Červenka signed with the Eagles Praha of Extraliga.
+On 12 December 2024, Červenka signed with Kotlářka Praha of the Czech Baseball Extraliga.

 International career

 Červenka has played for the Czech Republic national baseball team at the 2012 European Baseball Championship, 2013 World Baseball Classic Qualification, 2014 European Baseball Championship, 2015 USA Tour, 2017 World Baseball Classic Qualification, and 2016 European Baseball Championship.
 He played for the team at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.

 In 2022, Červenka was selected to play the 2023 World Baseball Classic qualification.
 He played for the national team in the 2023 World Baseball Classic.

 Personal life

 Červenka's father, Filip, and older brother, Marek, also play baseball. Červenka completed an undergraduate degree and expected to complete his Master of Business Administration in 2018.